SciML/Surrogates.jl/docs/src/xgboost.md

 With our sampled points, we can build the XGBoost surrogate using the `XGBoostSurrogate` function.

 `xgboost_surrogate` behaves like an ordinary function, which we can simply plot.
-Additionally, you can specify the number of trees created using the parameter num_round
+Additionally, you can specify the number of boosting rounds using the parameter num_round

 ```@example XGBoostSurrogate_tutorial